Establishing a tax management strategy for your investments can help you retain more of your investment returns.

 Many investments allow you to save for a variety of goals while also offering tax benefits.
 Municipal bonds, which are typically exempt from federal (and in many cases, state and local) taxes, can be a tax-efficient investment against current and potentially higher tax rates.
 Beyond municipal bonds, consider tax-efficient mutual funds or separately managed accounts that aim to limit the number of taxable events within your portfolio.

 Many states are also extending 529 plan state-tax benefits, including receiving state income-tax deductions for contributions and withdrawing funds state-tax-free, when they are used for K-12 tuition.
+However, the state tax treatment of 529 plans (including the state tax treatment of contributions and distributions) may be different from the federal tax treatment and may vary based on the particular 529 plan in which you participate and your state of residence.2

 The 2017 tax law limited itemized deductions, making it harder for taxpayers to exceed the standard deduction.
 However, donating through a donor advised fund can help you aggregate your charitable contributions, allowing you to exceed the standard deduction.
-Because a donor advised fund is maintained and operated by a public charity, you’ll receive the full tax benefit when you contribute to the fund, up to the per-year charitable contribution limit, and you can distribute the funds to your favorite causes over time.
+Because a donor advised fund is maintained and operated by a public charity, if you itemize deductions, you’ll receive the full tax benefit when you contribute to the fund, up to the per-year charitable contribution limit, and you can distribute the funds to your favorite causes over time.

 For retirement savers, diversifying your retirement portfolio with a variable annuity may provide tax-deferred growth potential, guaranteed lifetime income, increased retirement savings, equity upside potential, and a death benefit for named beneficiaries.